b-tupiti/b-tupiti/README.md

 <details close>
     <summary><h4>Brief About Me</h4></summary>
     <p>
         I graduated with an Information Sciences (Software Engineering Major) in 2019 at Massey University (Auckland, New Zealand).
 Towards the end of 2018, I landed an internship and got introduced to the django web framework.
-I am used to building fullstack apps with the django framework, but as you know, thats kind of old school now.
+I am used to building fullstack web apps with django, but as you know, that's kinda old school now.
 In comes REST APIs for a more decoupled architecture.
 <br/>
 Ultimately, the goal for 2023 is to decouple some of my personal django apps; templates to react apps, and urls to endpoints.
 That sounds like the opposite of monolithic. sweet!
 May the code be with you.
     </p>